 Lubrication - Thoroughly lubricate all working parts and joints of instruments prior to inspection and sterilization with a lubricant suitable for use on surgical instruments that will withstand the temperature used during sterilization.
-For instruments with moving parts, lubricate joints with a steampermeable, water-soluble instrument lubricant prior to sterilization.
+For instruments with moving parts, lubricate joints with a steam-permeable, water soluble instrument lubricant prior to sterilization.
 Some lubricants and rust inhibitors may be used during the cleaning process.
 Sontec recommends Ruhof.

-Sterilization - The most common method of sterilization is by autoclaving following the autoclave manufacturer's instructions.
-Some facilities use ethylene oxide gas sterilization, not recommended, but, if used, great care must be exercised with this hazardous chemical and manufacturer's instructions followed closely.
-Cold sterilization is not recommended because of the risk of potential damage to the instruments resulting from the lengthy chemical action required.
-Instruments should be sterilized in the open or unlocked position utilizing FDA-cleared Sterilization Pouches only.
+Sterilization - The most common method of sterilization is by autoclaving, as per the autoclave manufacturer's instructions.
+Some facilities use ethylene oxide gas sterilization, which is not recommended; if used, great care must be exercised with this hazardous chemical and manufacturer's instructions followed closely.
+Cold sterilization is also not recommended because of the risk of potential damage to the instruments resulting from the lengthy chemical action required.
+Instruments should be sterilized in the open or unlocked position using FDA-cleared sterilization pouches only.